savantcare/emr/ptclient/cts/spi/c2-hello-world/README.md

 1. Invoke a ct in change layer (cl) from
    A. Search in view layer (vl)
-   -- For demo type "Chapter 2 - change" in the search box on first layer
+   -- For demo type "Second chapter - change" in the search box on first layer
    B. Search in change layer (cl)
-   -- For demo type "Chapter 2 - change" in the change layer tabs search box.
+   -- For demo type "Second chapter - change" in the change layer tabs search box.

 Q) How many lines of code need to be written for above results?
 Total: 34